 - Ensure you meet the requirements, including activating the feature by contacting your account representative.

-- Go to synthetics.newrelic.com > Private locations.
-Then select plus-circle Add new.
+- Go to one.newrelic.com > Synthetics > Private locations.
+Then select plus-circle Create private location.

 - Description: Describe your private location for other account users.

 - Verified script execution: Require a passphrase when assigning scripts to this location, or when adding minions to the location.

 After creating the location, Synthetics lists your Private location key so you can install a private minion.

 Each minion can run about 200 ping monitor checks per minute (about 8,640,000 checks per month).
 If the job queue for a particular location is growing, add additional minions.
 The exact capacity of the minions can vary, depending on:

 - The hardware configuration for the private minion